Accurate global machine learning force fields for molecules with hundreds of atoms: Introduction

-As an alternative, many ML models reintroduce some of the classical mechanistic restrictions on the allowed interactions between atoms.
+As a trade-off, many ML models reintroduce some of the classical mechanistic restrictions on the allowed interactions between atoms.
 It is unclear to which extent this departure from unbiased ML models compromises their advantages over classical FFs.
 In particular, localization assumptions are often made to allow a reduction of degrees of freedom across large structures.
+For example, message-passing neural networks only allow mean-field exchanges between local atomic neighborhoods, which leads to information loss over long distances~\cite{chamberlain2021grand}.
 This causes a truncation of long-range interactions, which in local models are assumed to have a rather small contribution to the overall dynamics of the system.
 Nonetheless, it has been shown that long range effects can play a significant role~\cite{ko2021fourth, unke2021spookynet,MBD-science,MBD-scienceadv,unke2022accurate}, limiting the predictive power of local models in nanoscale and mesoscale systems~\cite{chains-NC,chains-PRL}.
-In fact, several recent MLFF models~\cite{bereau2018non, yao2018tensormol, grisafi2019incorporating, ko2021fourth, unke2019, unke2021spookynet} introduce empirical correction terms for specific long-ranged effects (e.g. electrostatics), yet long-range electron correlation effects remain poorly characterized.
+In fact, several recent MLFF models~\cite{bereau2018non, yao2018tensormol, grisafi2019incorporating, ko2021fourth, unke2019, unke2021spookynet, niblett2021learning, gao2022self} introduce empirical correction terms for specific long-ranged effects (e.g. electrostatics), yet long-range electron correlation effects remain poorly characterized.
 The number of available MLFF approaches augmented with physical interaction models indicates that we are observing an emerging field which has not yet settled on a universal solution.